 What can I expect to learn?

-By the end of this course, you should be comfortable with the following:
+By the end of the 8 week course, you should be comfortable with the following:

 Introductions, greetings/farewells, asking for and talking about basic information and questions, talking about schedules, talking about your day or things you did in the past or will do in the future, talking about price and asking the cost of things, talking about weather, Hiragana/Katakana for writing and reading names, any grammar related to above topics.